-10.1 Test Method I, Procedure A:
+10.1 Method I, Procedure A:

 10.1.1 Use an untested specimen for each measurement.
 Measure the width and depth of the specimen to the nearest 0.01 in.
 (0.3 mm) at the center of the support span.
-Each dimension is to be measured at three points along the center line of the span and to use the average value of these measurements in order to get a better value in case the sides are not truly parallel.
+It is desirable to measure each dimension at three points along the center line of the span and to use the average value of these measurements in order to get a better value in case the sides are not truly parallel.